damian-lis/portfolio-website/README.md

 After creating the this.btnComponent component through the appendElementsToContainer helper (the same helper used with createInitialComponents), it is connected to the container element (sentContainer).

-Finally, in the constructor, we are dealing with a triggerActionOnWindowScrollFn helper (implementation is here scripts/helpers/triggerActionOnWindowScrollFn.js - a full explanation of this helper can be found in the previous subsection) thanks to which we have the ability to manipulate the button when scrolling the screen into section related to the project sneak peeks (the same process as for the Sound object).
+Finally, in the constructor, we are dealing with a triggerActionOnWindowScrollFn helper (implementation is here scripts/helpers/triggerActionOnWindowScrollFn.js - a full explanation of this helper can be found in the previous subsection) thanks to which we have the ability to manipulate the button when scrolling the screen into section related to the project sneak peeks (the same process as for the Audio object).

 <br/>